veritrans/SNAP-whmcs/README.md

 1. [Download](../../archive/master.zip) the modules from this repository.
 2. Extract `Whmcs-master.zip` file you have previously downloaded.
-3. Upload & merged module folder that you have extracted into your WHMCS directory.
+3. Upload & merge `modules` folder that you have extracted into your WHMCS directory `modules` folder.

 #### Installation & Configuration